 Tips In Maximizing Your Credit Scores

-The opposite of the above holds true on cases where a borrower has lower credit scores.
+The opposite of the above holds true in cases where a borrower has lower credit scores.
 A borrower with a 640 credit score will get a much higher mortgage rate than a borrower with a 740 FICO credit score.

-Loan To Value Factor In LLPA
+Pricing Mortgage Rates With Loan To Value Factor In LLPA

 Other Factors On How Are Mortgage Rates Priced